 |Unit VI: Thermodynamics||06|

 |Unit XII: Organic Chemistry: some basic Principles and Techniques||07|

 |Unit XIII: Hydrocarbons||08|

 |Unit IV: Environmental Chemistry||03|

-Students of Class 11 West Bengal Board can go through the Chemistry syllabus mentioned below:
+Students of Class 11 West Bengal Board can go through the details of the reduced Chemistry syllabus 2020-21 given below:

 Unit – I: Some Basic Concepts of chemistry

 Historical approach to particulate nature of matter, laws of chemical combination.
 Dalton’s atomic

 Atomic and molecular masses.
 Mole concept and molar mass: percentage composition, empirical